-Strength and Conditioning for Softball is a key component in this game as it is in most sports.
-In this game, it is critical to the speed needed for most of the skills.
-Without adequate power you will not be able to develop maximum speed to execute skills such as baserunning and many aspects of fielding.
+Strength and Conditioning for Softball is a key component in this game as it is in all sports.
+In this game, it is critical in developing the speed needed for most of the skills.
+Without adequate power you will not be able to develop maximum speed to execute skills such as base running and many aspects of fielding.

 Endurance sports however do not rely on strength to the same degree as others such as team sports and many track sports.
 For this type of sport unlike softball, strength and conditioning has a different focus.